trueheart78/trueheart78.com/resume.md

 * Go Source: [GitHub][go-call-me-maybe]
 * Ruby Source: [GitHub][alexa-alerter-source]

-### :pager: Go!
-Call Me Notifier

-Since I always have my watch or phone on vibrate when I'm working (and often charging at that time), I tend to miss an alert from the above *Alexa Alerter*.
-To fix that, I developed a Go program that subscribes to the remote Redis server, which then pings me on my MacOS desktop that my attention is needed. _Note: No longer maintained due to work-related VPN restrictions._

-* Source: [GitHub][go-call-me-notifier]

 ### 🦠 Global Pandemic Goofs

 This abomination of a website was created because of the absurdness of the global pandemic.
 At one